LS2D/LS2D/README.md

 An example script is provided in `examples/example_1.py`, which downloads the ERA5 data, calculates the initial conditions and large scale forcings, and creates an example plot.

-The examples directory also contains an example case for MicroHH (https://github.com/microhh/microhh).
+The examples directory also contains an example case for MicroHH (https://github.com/microhh/microhh) and DALES (https://github.com/dalesteam/dales).

 ### The `settings` dictionary